 Reptiles can stop eating for a variety of reasons.
 Sometimes it's due to something we've done or fed them previously and other times it's because of an illness.
 If your leopard gecko has suddenly stopped eating but is still active there are things you can do at home before rushing him into your vet's office.

-If your leopard gecko's metabolic rate is decreased due to temperatures dropping below 70 F then it will most likely stop eating.
-Supplemental heat is necessary if you don't keep the room where your gecko is located around 80 F and not many people keep their homes this warm.
+If your leopard gecko's metabolic rate is decreased due to temperatures dropping below 70 degrees Fahrenheit then it will most likely stop eating.
+Supplemental heat is necessary if you don't keep the room where your gecko is located around 80 degrees Fahrenheit and not many people keep their homes this warm.
 A heat mat works well but it will not warm the air as well as it does the cage flooring so it is hard to monitor what temperature it is where your gecko is sitting.
-It is much better and more cost effective than heating an entire room to have a simple heat light on the enclosure.
+It is much better and more cost-effective to have a simple heat light on the enclosure.
 This way you can properly monitor the basking temperature and make sure it isn't getting too cold in your leopard gecko's cage at night.

 If your leopard gecko hasn't defecated recently it may be impacted with fecal matter.
 This fecal impaction could be due to a recent large or hard meal your leopard gecko ate, such as super worms, or from bedding material that was accidentally ingested.
-Urate plugs can also cause a blockage of fecal matter if your gecko is having problems passing the white part in their feces.
-If your gecko is having these problems, try soaking it in a warm water bath.
-The water should be deep enough to cover your gecko's hips for a few minutes a couple of times a day.
-While your gecko is submerged you should gently massage it's belly.
+Urate plugs can also cause a blockage of fecal matter.
+If your gecko is having these problems, try soaking it in a warm water bath twice a day.
+The water should be deep enough to cover your gecko's hips.
+While your gecko is submerged you should gently massage its belly.
 If that doesn't help your gecko pass their stool and urates you should take your gecko to a vet.
 Your vet may need to administer an enema to your leopard gecko or they may discover it has intestinal parasites or needs other medical attention.

 If your leopard gecko has a wound or is in pain because of an injury, it may stop eating.
 Abscesses, eye injuries, tail and toe problems can all be pretty uncomfortable and make your gecko not want to eat.
 If you know your gecko has an injury be prepared that it may not want to eat until it's pain is controlled and it is feeling better.